sympy/sympy/doc/src/tutorial/assumptions.rst

 unevaluated :class:`~.StrictGreaterThan`.
 Attempting to force that into a ``bool`` with ``bool(x > 0)`` raises an exception.
-That is because a regular Python ``bool`` must be either ``True`` or ``False`` and neither of those would be correct in this case.
+That is because a regular Python ``bool`` must be either ``True`` or ``False`` and neither of those are known to be correct in this case.

 The same kind of issue arises when using ``and``, ``or`` or ``not`` with symbolic ``Boolean``.
 The solution is to use SymPy's symbolic :class:`~.And`,